rinalds98/artful-visions/README.md

 Introduction
 =

 Artful Visions is a Photography E-Commerce website with a fully functioning payment system.
-Users accsesing this website will be able to add a prouct to cart, Add a discount code and purchase products.
+Users accsesing this website will be able to add a product to cart, Add a discount code and purchase products.
 Users can leave reviews on products and add a testimonial that the admin can accept to be placed on the home page.

 The website can be viewed here: [Artful Visions](https://artful-visions-e583fd12b6db.herokuapp.com/ "Artful Visions").